nermin99/skanetrafiken-delays/backend/README-backend.md

 ## Automated Deployment

 The backend is deployed automatically to AWS using GitHub Actions CI/CD pipeline.
-It is triggered on code changes within the `backend` directory on pushes or PR-merges to the `main` branch.
+It is triggered on pushes or PR-merges in the `backend` directory to the `main` branch, which builds the Docker image, pushes it to ECR, and updates the Lambda function.

 ---